-Primary preventive services are those that prevent the initiation of disease .It may be accomplished by measures designed to promote general health and wellbeing or by specific protective measures:
+Primary preventive services are those that prevent the initiation of disease .It may be accomplished by measures designed to promote general health and well-being or by specific protective measures:

-a.
+- a.
 Health promotion: It is process of enabling people to increase control over and to improve health.
-This can be achieved by b.
+This can be achieved by - 1) Health education; instruction on proper plaque removal, daily tooth brushing and flossing - 2) Environment modification such as safe water, control of insects - 3) Nutritional interventions: improvement of nutrition in vulnerable group. - 4) Lifestyle and behavioral changes; which favor health - b.
 Specific protection: These are activities designed to protect against disease agents by decreasing the susceptibility of the host or by establishing barrier against agents in the environment.
 Methods include immunization, use of specific nutrition, avoidance of allergens, protection from carcinogens, the use of fluoridated toothpaste and application of pit and fissure sealants.